evaikene/filefind/README.md

 Exclude filters exclude directories, file names or content from the subset of files that matches include filters.

-The `--all` option allows printing all the matching files in a file with the matching line number and content.
+The `--all` option allows printing all the matching lines in a file with the matching line number and content.
 Can only be used if the content filter is not empty and exclude content filter is empty.